What is Days Payable Outstanding (DPO)?

 In some sectors, vendors may offer early pay discounts, reduced rates for customers who pay their invoices prior to the original due date.
 Depending upon invoice volume and the size of the discounts (often between 1% to 2%), paying early can yield its own effective income stream.

 Optimized AP Workflow

 Tracking DPO enables a better understanding of how well your AP workflow is operating.
 For example, it signals whether or not your organization is consistently paying vendors on time.
-This is critical, as late payments can lead to late fees and unhappy vendors, which is bad for business.
+This is critical, as overdue payments can lead to late fees and unhappy vendors, which is bad for business.

 How to Optimize Accounts Payable Days